adiakimson/homeserver/README.md

 You should also have at least 8GB of RAM.
 T630 supports DDR4.
 Enjoy!

-# FreeNAS setup
+# NAS setup
 Visit FreeNAS or TrueNAS website to obtain image and use a program like Rufus to create bootable USB pendrive.
 In BIOS settings (F10 for HP) change boot order to start with USB bootable device.
 DO NOT create swap on small disks!
 After installation check the local IP address provided on the opening window (Ethernet cable required).
 On other PC login to the control panel.
 Strongly recommend to create password just after installation and to create secure SSH connection.
 This part is accomplished after configuring all the necessary stuff such as: user accounts, pool, databases, network location.
 When it is possible to obtain our storage as network location this step is finished successfully.
+For FreeNAS 11 users creating plugins or jailing might be challenging.
+Should any issues occured, updating manually to the latest stable version is strongly recommended.

 # Plugins/Extensions
-FreeNAS supports lots of ready-to-use plugins.
+FreeNAS/TrueNAS supports lots of ready-to-use plugins.
 All of them are listed here: https://www.ixsystems.com/documentation/freenas/11.2/plugins.html
 Remember to choose your FreeNAS version in the docs.
 Via web panel you can download plugins and deploy them.
 Remember about jailing, otherwise further updates will erase your hard work.
 Some I use:
 - bepasty